-As your Opsview Monitor system grows you may find that certain steps like reloads, navigating the Opsview Monitor User Interface and running reports has become a bit slower.
-Frequently this slowness can be easily and significantly improved by doing some simple tuning of the Opsview Monitor MySQL database.
+As your Opsview Monitor system grows you may find that certain steps like reloads, navigating the Opsview Monitor User Interface and running reports may become a bit slower.
+Frequently, this slowness can be addressed by doing some simple tuning of the Opsview Monitor MySQL database.

 To start, log into your database server.
-For many you'll find your database and Opsview Monitor Master server are the same system.
-If you're unsure you can easily check by taking a look in /usr/local/nagios/etc/opsview.conf
+You may find that your database and Opsview Monitor Orchestrator server are the same system.
+If you're unsure about which host your database is on, you can check by looking in

 chmod +x mysqltuner.pl